-Dreaming of tax-free cash in early retirement?
-A Roth Conversion Ladder Spreadsheet helps you plan small annual conversions and shows exactly when each rung becomes penalty-free.
+Dreaming of tax-free cash in early retirement—but not sure how to get from here to there?
+A Roth conversion ladder spreadsheet helps you plan small annual conversions and shows exactly when each rung becomes penalty-free.
 We’ll lay out the 5-year rules in plain English and share simple, low-stress ways to cut your tax bill.
 I’ve wrestled with retirement accounts myself, so I know how confusing (and intimidating) they can be.
-This guide breaks down the Roth conversion ladder, explains the two 5-year rules, and gives you a free spreadsheet plus an interactive visualizer to make planning easy.
+This guide breaks down the Roth conversion ladder, explains the two 5-year rules, and gives you a free spreadsheet plus an interactive visualizer to make planning easy, so your plan feels real instead of abstract.
+As you read, keep a scratchpad nearby and jot down your current account balances and yearly spending so the examples land in your real life, not just on the screen.
+If you’d like a big-picture overview first, start with this guide to retirement accounts and taxes.

-- Key Takeaways for Your Roth Conversion Ladder Spreadsheet
+- Key Takeaways for Your Roth Ladder Plan

 - Why You Need a Roth Conversion Ladder